 Any second schemes in which the Scheme may invest will be established in the locations listed below.
 This list is not restrictive and may be amended from time to time where the Scheme invests in second schemes established in new locations.

-Any member state of the UK or the European Economic Area

 Australia

 Bermuda

 Canada

 Cayman Islands

 Channel Islands

 Isle of Man

 Japan

 Singapore

 Switzerland

 United States